KissConsult/jenkins/README.md

 ![welcomes](/welcome.png)

-Jenkinsan Nginx webserver on IBM Cloud!
+You have succesfully deployed Jenkins on IBM Cloud!